CamecaAPT/cameca-customanalysis-pca/docs/SpatialPartitioningAlgorithm.md

 If a second peak is in fact identified, then the "First 1D mode" is used for partitioning -- i.e. each peak corresponds to a partition.

 The boundary between the peaks, where voxels would not be added to either partition, is currently one bin wide.
 This is not ideal, because if there are indeak peaks, the overlapping region between them likely spans more than one bin.
 Implementing an expanded border region (as is done for the 2D case) is worth additional effort, and is a possibility for future work.

+There is an additional wrinkle which could be worth some extra attention in the future.
+It is possible that the data should be treated as a single peak, but because of statistical fluctuations, the top appears to be two peaks, separated by a narrow and shallow valley.
+In which case, there could be logic to not differentiate between the two peaks.
+This logic is implemented for the 2D case below, but not for the 1D case.

 ### Partition Finding in a 1D Profile -- Second Mode